axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 };
 ```

-There's a more complete example destination in the `python_example()` destination plugin, that is located in the directory `modules/python-modules/example/` within the source tree or the same files installed under `${exec_prefix}/syslog-ng/python/syslogng/modules` in a production deployment.
+There's a more complete example destination in the `python_example()` destination plugin, that is located in the directory [`modules/python-modules/syslogng/modules/example/`](https://github.com/syslog-ng/syslog-ng/tree/master/modules/python-modules/syslogng/modules/example) directory within the source tree, or the same files installed under `${exec_prefix}/syslog-ng/python/syslogng/modules` in a production deployment.

 ## Template function plugin